coinbase/smart-wallet-permissions/docs/PermissionManager.md

 To retain compliance, Permission Manager moves these checks to execution phase by enforcing that the first call in a batch is to `PermissionManager.beforeCalls`.
 This function implements the checks that cannot be done in validation phase and if it reverts, the user operation fails and no intended calls execute.
 The bundler will still get paid in this scenario because this is happening after validation phase.

-### Enabled Permission Contracts and Paymasters
+### Enabled Permission Contracts

-Part of these execution phase checks include verifying the attempted Permission Contract and Paymaster are enabled.
-The `owner` is responsible for maintaining this storage by adding new Permission Contracts as new functionality is rolled out, potentially disabling them later on if a compromise is found, and supporting ecosystem partners in adding their Paymasters to this allowlist.
+Part of these execution phase checks include verifying the attempted Permission Contract is enabled.
+The `owner` is responsible for maintaining this storage by adding new Permission Contracts as new functionality is rolled out, potentially disabling them later on if a compromise is found.

 ### Permission initialization